Styling Components in Doenet

 The example below draws the same point six times, once in each predefined style.
 Notice that each style has its own color and its own marker shape.

-You don’t have to memorize what each style number looks like.
-The Doenet editor will tell you.
+You don’t have to memorize what each style number looks like — the Doenet editor will tell you.
 The example above is a live editor, and along its bottom edge is a context-help panel (open by default, on the Context tab) that describes whatever your cursor is touching.

-Try it: in the example above, click on the styleNumber="2" of the second point.
+Try it: click on the styleNumber="2" of the second point.
 The panel updates to a Resolved style listing for style 2.
 Because a point is drawn with a marker, it shows the marker settings for that style — among them markerColor #D4042D (named red), markerStyle square, markerSize 5, and markerFilled true.
 In other words, style 2 draws a point as a red, square, filled marker.
 Click on a different point’s styleNumber and the panel re-reads off the settings for that style.

 The panel lists each color twice: once for normal (light) mode and once for dark mode (the …DarkMode entries).
 You can ignore the dark-mode entries for now — dark mode is not yet implemented in Doenet, so only the light-mode colors take effect.